Albertsons: Beginnings

 Albertsons was founded in 1939 by Joe Albertson (1906–1993) on July 21 in Boise, Idaho.
 An ad in Boise's Idaho Statesman newspaper touted Albertson's first store as "Idaho's largest and finest food store."
 The store was filled with perks that, at the time, were brand new: free parking, a money-back guarantee, and even an ice cream shop.
-The original store was built onto several times, but it was demolished in 1979 and a replacement store built on the same property.
+The original store was built onto several times, but it was demolished in 1979, and a replacement store was built on the same property.
 A brick monument stands on the northwest corner of 16th and State Streets in downtown Boise, commemorating the original store.

 The grocery store was an enormous success, and Albertson reinvested his profits back into the business.
 New stores were opened in neighboring towns to the west: Nampa, Caldwell, and Emmett, before America's entry into World War II in late 1941.
 The company grew steadily in the years following World War II.
 When Albertson was considering putting a new store in a town, he would drive around the town and look for neighborhoods with children's clothing hanging on clotheslines, and station wagons in driveways; he knew that those kinds of neighborhoods were where he wanted to build his stores.

-Albertson's, Inc. became a public company in 1959, and its growth continued, opening its hundredth store in Seattle in 1962. in 1964, Albertsons expanded to southern California by acquiring All American Markets, a small chain based in Orange County.
+Albertson's, Inc. became a public company in 1959, and its growth continued, opening its hundredth store in Seattle in 1963. in 1964, Albertsons expanded to southern California by acquiring All American Markets, a small chain based in Orange County.

 In 1967, Albertsons expanded into Colorado, acquiring eight stores from Furr's Supermarkets.
-By the end of the 1960s, Albertsons operated over 200 stores.
+By the end of the 1960s, Albertsons operated over 200 stores within a nine-state region and the stores averaged about 20,000 square feet in size.

 Partnership with Skaggs and 1970s expansion

-In 1969, Albertsons partnered with Skaggs Drug Centers, owned by The Skaggs Companies, Inc., to create the first combination food/drug stores, first in Texas.
+In 1969, Albertsons partnered with Skaggs Drug Centers, owned by the Skaggs Companies, Inc., to create the first combination food/drug stores, first in Texas.
 The partnership was a tremendous success for several years.
 The partnership ended due to the fact that it was getting more difficult to control.
 Neither partner could buy the other out, and the partnership was dissolved amicably in 1977.
 Skaggs kept stores in Texas, Oklahoma, and Arkansas, and Albertsons kept stores in Florida, Alabama, and Louisiana, as well as some Texas stores (based in San Antonio).

 Albertsons continued to expand its base in the West during this time.
 In 1973, Albertsons opened its first distribution center in Brea, California.
 In 1974, Albertsons bought the four-store Monte Mart chain in northern California.

 Albertsons bought Fazio's Shopping Bag in 1978 from Fisher Foods, adding 46 stores in Southern California.